Louisiana's new enhanced child safety seat law taking effect August 1

 BATON ROUGE- A new law is raising the age requirements for children in car seats and boosters.
 The new regulations will go into effect August 1.

-Melissa Martey is not only a sergeant, but also a mother of four.
+Melissa Matey is not only a sergeant, but also a mother of four.

-"My children are very dear to me like any child is to their parents and their grandparents,” said Sergeant Martey.
+"My children are very dear to me like any child is to their parents and their grandparents,” said Sergeant Matey.

 She's working alongside officials to enforce a new enhanced child safety seat law that tightens seat belt regulations.

-“It's very difficult for me as a mother to go out to a crash scene and witness children that have been severely injured or killed in crashes that are preventable they didn't have to happen,” Sergeant Martey said.
+“It's very difficult for me as a mother to go out to a crash scene and witness children that have been severely injured or killed in crashes that are preventable they didn't have to happen,” Sergeant Matey said.

 The new law states: